Anton Yelchin: Personal life

-Yelchin enjoyed playing guitar, and was a fan of acoustic blues music.
-He once played for a punk band called the Hammerheads.
-His music was used in the soundtrack of Love Antosha, a documentary released after his death.
+Yelchin enjoyed playing guitar, which he said gave him fulfillment, and was a fan of acoustic blues music.
+He once played for a punk band called The Hammerheads.

-He was interested in photography.
-In January 2018, an exhibit of his photography titled Anton Yelchin: Provocative Beauty was displayed at New York City's De Buck Gallery.
-Yelchin's photography was critically acclaimed by various magazines around the world as exhibits continued.
+He was also interested in photography.
+In January 2018, an exhibit of Yelchin's photography entitled Anton Yelchin: Provocative Beauty was displayed at New York City's De Buck Gallery.
+Yelchin's photography has since been critically acclaimed by various magazines around the world as exhibits continue.

 Yelchin briefly dated his co-star Kristen Stewart when they were filming Fierce People; after his death, she described him as her "first heartbreak".

 Death

-After Yelchin failed to arrive at a rehearsal on June 18, 2016, he was found dead by friends at around 1:10 a.m. that night.
-He was pinned between his Jeep Grand Cherokee and a brick pillar gate post outside his house in Studio City, Los Angeles.
-As Yelchin apparently got out of his car and went to check his locked gate for mail, the vehicle rolled back down his driveway, which was on a steep incline and trapped him against the pillar and a security fence.
-He was pronounced dead at the scene; the Los Angeles County Coroner's office identified the cause of death as "blunt traumatic asphyxia" and stated that there were "no obvious suspicious circumstances involved".
+After Yelchin failed to arrive at a rehearsal on June 18, 2016, he was found by friends at around 1:10 a.m. on June 19, 2016, pinned between his Jeep Grand Cherokee and a brick pillar gate post outside his house in Studio City, Los Angeles, dead from an accident.
+As Yelchin got out of his car and went to check his locked gate for mail, the vehicle apparently rolled back down his driveway, which was on a steep incline, and trapped him against the pillar and a security fence.
+Yelchin was pronounced dead at age 27 at the scene; the Los Angeles County Coroner's office identified the cause of death as "blunt traumatic asphyxia" and stated that there were "no obvious suspicious circumstances involved".